Gwinnett Alliance for Gifted Education

 Gwinnett Alliance for Gifted Education is a non-profit organization committed to the support, encouragement and advancement of gifted, accelerated, and advanced content students.
 The organization is made up of volunteers, mainly teachers, parents, and community leaders, working together to ensure the quality of gifted education.

-As a local affiliate of the Georgia Association of Gifted Children, GAGE researches and develops resources that could meet the unique learning needs of gifted students in Gwinnett County, Georgia.
+As a local affiliate of the Georgia Association of Gifted Children (http://www.gagc.org), GAGE research and develop resources that could meet the unique learning needs of gifted students in Gwinnett County, Georgia.

-- Promoting awareness of and providing information about the education and social/emotional needs of gifted, accelerated, and advanced content students.
+- Promoting awareness of and provide information about the education and social/emotional needs of gifted, accelerated, and advanced content students.